ch4dwick/terraform-devops/README.md

 ### Branch naming

-The branch name must be prefixed with the account name followed by a slash, followed by your branch label.
+The branch name must be prefixed with the account name, followed by your branch label.
+This pattern will be used by pr-closed.yaml.

 e.g.